benmosher/edn-objc/README.md

 edn-objc
 ========

-A work-in-progress implementation of [edn-format](https://github.com/edn-format) for Objective-C/Foundation platforms (e.g. iOS and OSX).
+A work-in-progress implementation of [edn-format](https://github.com/edn-format/edn) for Objective-C/Foundation platforms (e.g. iOS and OSX).

 Current design goals are completeness and spec adherence.
 Any valid edn data deserialized into Cocoa/BMOEDN objects should be serialized back to the same edn UTF-8 data (barring whitespace, both in strings and amidst the edn data).
-This includes the 'root'; the top-level primitives that are not within any root container.
+This includes the 'root'; the top-level objects that are not within any root container.

 Tagged elements (such as the built-in `uuid` and `inst`) may be converted to concrete Cocoa objects (again, `NSUUID` and `NSDate`) via implementation of the `BMOEDNRepresentation` protocol, and registering with `BMOEDNRegistry` during `+load`.
 See the `NSUUID+BMOEDN` and `NSDate+BMOEDN` implementations for detail.

 'Unknown' tagged elements will be converted to/from `BMOEDNTaggedElement` during de/serialization.

-A dictionary of `BMOEDNTransmogrifier` blocks may be provided to further customize tagged element conversion, without protocol implementation (or to use >1 tag + format per class).
+Objects that implement keyed `NSCoding` will be written out as a map tagged with `#edn-objc/[the class name]`, but are currently read in as `BMOEDNTaggedElement`.

 Numbers are read exclusively into `NSDecimalNumber` and seem to afford around 128 bits of mantissa.
 So far, no support for arbitrary precision integers.
+Ratios are also supported by default, but disabled in 'strict' mode.

 Lazy deserialization from `NSInputStream` is supported, and lazy parsing can be consumed by multiple threads using the root object's `-objectEnumerator`.
 Lazy parsing is limited to top-level objects at this time; a given object will be fully parsed into memory immediately.